MicrosoftDocs/azure-docs/articles/azure-resource-manager/management/azure-services-resource-providers.md

 > [!IMPORTANT]
 > Register a resource provider only when you're ready to use it.
 This registration step helps maintain least privileges within your subscription, and prevents malicious users from using unregistered resource providers.
 >
 > Registering unnecessary resource providers may result in unrecognized apps appearing in your Azure Active Directory tenant.
-Microsoft adds the app for a resource provider when you register it, typically through the Windows Azure Service Management API.
+Microsoft adds the app for a resource provider when you register it.
+These apps are typically added by the Windows Azure Service Management API.
 To prevent unnecessary apps in your tenant, only register needed resource providers.

 ## Find resource provider